Migrating from v2 to v3

 Who this is for

-Commercial partners with a working v2.6 integration.
+Commercial partners with a working v2.5 or v2.6 integration.
 If you're starting fresh, see Getting started instead.

 What's changed at a glance